prentis-lab/SampleDashbord/developpment.md

   - First admin — deploy.sh registers via /auth/register then promotes via psql (one-time bootstrap)
   - More admins — first admin calls POST /admin/users with {"is_admin": true} using their JWT
   - Regular users — first admin calls POST /admin/users with {"is_admin": false}
-# Custom Domain Setup — Porkbun + AWS CloudFront

-Connect your Porkbun domain to the CloudFront distribution at `dvq7mqqv2wef5.cloudfront.net`.

 ---

-## Overview
+## domain set up — Porkbun + AWS CloudFront
+### CloudFront distribution's domain
+-Connect your Porkbun domain to the CloudFront distribution at `dvq7mqqv2wef5.cloudfront.net`.
+- CloudFront assigns this subdomain when the distribution is first `terraform apply ...` and it never  changes even redeployment, not ever.
+The only way to get a new one is to destroy the distribution and create a fresh one (terraform destroy).
+-  After redeployment: deploy.sh only updates the content in S3 (via aws s3 sync).
+The CloudFront URL stays the same.
+You  never need to update your DNS record after redeployment.
+-  So for your custom domain: set up the CNAME/ALIAS in Porkbun pointing to d34xak95d0rv73.cloudfront.net once and forget it — it's a permanent target.

+### link to your domain

 | Step | Where | What |
 |---|---|---|